pncnmnp/sthir/README.md

 `Less Memory Footprint + Term Frequency Knowledge = Perfect Search Functionality for Static Sites!`

+*A deployed example of our library can be found on [this blog](https://pncnmnp.github.io/blogs/search.html).*

 ## Installation

 sthir runs on Python 3.5 or above.